 All students enrolled in the course will be required to take the AP Spanish Language & Culture exam in May.
-AP Exams include a mandatory fee charged by the College Board which must be paid by in advance prior to taking the exam.
+AP Exams include a mandatory fee charged by the College Board which must be paid prior to taking the exam.

-Prerequisites: Minimum 88 average in Honors Spanish IV (234) and permission of the Department Chair.
+Prerequisites: Minimum 88 average in Honors Spanish IV A (240) & Spanish IV B (241) and permission of the Department Chair.

-ELL I (251)
+ELL I (251) 0.5 Credit